af1728/a24fong/_posts/2023-10-14-how-i-made-my-personal-website.md

 	git add --all                  # Begin tracking all files in your directory git commit -m "Initial commit" # Commit changes

-This initialised a local git repository on my device.
-Next I needed to connect the local repository to the University.
+This initialises a local git repository on your device.
+Next we need to connect the local repository to the University.

-On Github, I created a new repository.
-The name of the repository is not important here, and you can choose whether to have the repository be public or private.
-I left everything else as default.
+On Github, we will create a new repository.
+The name of the repository is not important here.
+For simplicity later, I recommend leaving the repository public, but I have included specific instructions if you set it to private.
+You can leave everything else as default.

-Once this was finished, I linked the remote repository to the local one by returning to Terminal and running the commands suggested by Github:
+Once this is finished, link the remote repository to the local one by returning to Terminal and running the commands suggested by Github:

     git remote add origin <url-to-repository>
 	git branch -M main
 	git push -u origin main

-I was prompted to log in to Github and authorise git-ecosystem to access the account.
-Now my commits are pushed to the server!
+You will be prompted to log in to Github and authorise git-ecosystem to access the account.
+Now your commits are pushed to the server!

 ### Hosting the website at the university Linux server